Jackachao0618/PTNN/README.md

 #### For presentations, posters, etc..., we suggest also including:

-PTNN Code obtained at https://github.com/Jackachao0618/PTNN
+Code of PTNN obtained at https://github.com/Jackachao0618/PTNN

 #### Related References: